 - 1 jar (12 oz) roasted red peppers in water drained

 - 1 teaspoon salt

 - Vegan Parmesan

-- While pasta is cooking, add oil, onion, and garlic to a large sauce/saute pan and cook for 3-5 minutes (until translucent).
+- While pasta is cooking, add oil (or water), onion, and garlic to a large sauce/saute pan and cook for 3-5 minutes (until translucent).

 - Blend the red peppers (with the liquid from the jar) along with milk, nutritional yeast, paprika, salt, and peppeinto a high-speed blender and blend until smooth.

 - Add red pepper sauce back into the pan and cook for 3-5 minutes until sauce thickens.